David Le Conte Astronomical Observatory

 David Le Conte Observatory site and buildings

 The facility contains a meeting/lecture room with a Sony projector, computer and fibre broadband.
-On the computer there is a selection of astronomy and astrophotography software.
 There is also a small kitchen area with tea/coffee/biscuits available and a comprehensive library.

 Adjacent to this is a timber-framed roll-off roof building that houses a 16-inch Meade reflecting telescope and 5-inch Takahashi refractor on an LX200 equatorially configured mount which is connected to a computer.
 There is also a 55” wall mounted monitor that can be used for presentations.

-For a detailed history of the Astronomy Section and its buildings please see the following article .
+For a detailed history of the Astronomy Section and its buildings please see the following Articles Page .

 Mounts & Telescopes